WA's Noise Survey Specialists

-Work Health Professionals’ Approved Noise Officers will conduct your noise survey (also known as a noise assessment or noise monitoring) in Perth and around WA.
+Work Health Professionals qualified and experienced Noise Officers conduct noise surveys, also known as noise assessments, in Perth and around WA.

-Measuring workplace noise levels and workers’ personal noise exposures (dosimetry) is the first step of a workplace hearing conservation and noise control program.
-A Noise Survey helps to identify employees at risk of hearing loss through exposure to noise at work.
+Measuring workplace noise levels and workers' personal noise exposures (dosimetry) are the most important part of a workplace hearing conservation and noise control program.
+Noise Surveys help to identify employees at risk of hearing loss through exposure to noise at work.

-Work Health Professionals also provides a full onsite audiometric testing program, including ear plug fit testing, to support organisations in their education around correct use of PPE and to help them manage the ongoing risk of noise-induced hearing loss.
+We also provides a full onsite audiometric testing program, including ear plug fit testing, to support organisations in their education around correct use of PPE and to help them manage the ongoing risk of noise induced hearing loss.

 Noise exposure standard in WA

 In WA, legislation sets a workplace noise exposure standard equivalent to 85 dB(A) averaged over eight hours, or a peak noise level of 140 dB(C).